Her Off Limits Prince

 Originally published: 07/12/22

-Tor wants Blythe and he’s not letting her hide behind the age difference, or his status as a royal.
-Once the passion detonates between them, is there any hope they can build something lasting despite how different their worlds are?
+Prince Tor wants Blythe and he’s not letting her hide behind the reverse age gap, or his status as a royal to keep them apart.
+Once the passion detonates between them, their secret friends-with-benefits affair burns hot enough to melt the glaciers around his family’s island kingdom.

 Paperback: